exanauts/ExaPF.jl/docs/src/quickstart.md

 ### How to solve the linear system with BICGSTAB?

 By default, the algorithm runs with a direct solver, which might be inefficient for large problems.
-We might want to use an iterative solver instead. `ExaPF.jl` allows to use a block-Jacobi preconditioner:
+To overcome this issue, ExaPF implements a wrapper for different iterative algorithms (GMRES, BICGSTAB).

+The performance of iterative solvers is usually improved if we precondition the problem.
+`ExaPF.jl` implements a block-Jacobi preconditioner, tailored for GPU usage:
 ```julia-repl
 julia> const LS = ExaPF.LinearSolvers
 julia> npartitions = 8
 julia> precond = LS.BlockJacobiPreconditioner(jac, npartitions, CUDADevice())
 ```
-The iterative linear solver is instantiated with:
+You could define an iterative solver preconditioned with `precond` simply as:
 ```julia-repl
 julia> linear_solver = ExaPF.BICGSTAB(precond)